Seven decades of Lucian Freud on show in London

 The grandson of Sigmund Freud died last July at the age of 88 while collaborating with the gallery on the show of 130 works of art, which includes his unfinished "Portrait of the Hound," the auction record-smashing "Benefits Supervisor Sleeping" and some moving paintings of his dying mother.

-"Freud's portraits are the realisation in paint of a relationship between artist and model that has slowly developed over time behind closed doors," National Portrait Gallery curator Sarah Howgate said in a statement.
+"Freud's portraits are the realization in paint of a relationship between artist and model that has slowly developed over time behind closed doors," National Portrait Gallery curator Sarah Howgate said in a statement.

 Gallery officials stressed that the show, sponsored by Bank of America Merrill Lynch, was not a mournful retrospective, but a celebration of his work and changing styles.